Plantar Warts (cont.)

 - Curettage and desiccation: After injecting a local anesthetic, the physician uses an electrical or ultrasonic device to destroy the wart, the remainder of which is removed with a curette.
 This technique is likely to cause a scar.
 (Note: The excision of warts is not recommended since the surgery may leave a painful scar, and it is common for warts to return in the scar tissue.)

 - Oral medication: No oral medication has proven effective in the treatment of warts.

-- Immunotherapy: For plantar warts that are resistant to treatment, you may be referred to a dermatologist for immunotherapy which creates an immune response against foreign substances.
+- Immunotherapy: For plantar warts that are resistant to treatment, one may be referred to a dermatologist for immunotherapy, which creates an immune response against foreign substances.